Canonical URLs and Duplicate Content in Magento

 Use Canonical Link Meta Tag for Products – ‘Yes’;

-If you want Google (or any other search engine) to index categories and products, enable both the options:
+If you want Google to index categories and products, enable both options:

 Use Canonical Link Meta Tag for Categories – ‘Yes’;